JSBSim-Team/jsbsim/UnrealEngine/README.md

 |Time of day - Dusk Preset| PAGE UP|

 ## Updates:
-Version 1.2 (Latest Update)
+Version 1.2
 - Project updated to Enhanced Input and based to UE5.5
 - For prior engine version compatibility or to use legacy engine inputs, please use the branch which supports versions UE5.0 - UE5.7 [UE5.0 Legacy Input](https://github.com/gallonmate/jsbsim/tree/UE5.0-5.7-Legacy-Input-Controls) <br>
 - Added a follow camera
 - Added "Auto return to center" keyboard control, for easier flying, quicker reaction towards full deflection, etc. Enabled by double pressing NUM 5
 - Added aircraft selection list to the details panel for the BP_Airliner, new aircraft can be add to the list manually or automatically with Right Click-Run tool in AircraftPicker folder.
-- Prior updates that weren't noted here: Added Wind Type selection and blueprint node.
+- Prior updates that didn't make the readme until now: Added Wind Type selection with blueprint node.
 Added Linux and Mac Support.
 Various bug fixes.

 Version 1.01
 - The JSBSim interface is now updated to have a pseudo fixed rate of 120hz, independent of game framerate.
 This is done by stepping the sim x times per game frame.
 - Reduced the project/repo size by lowering aircraft model quality and removed unused assets. (full quality aircraft model in HD download link above)
 - Added new functions and blueprint nodes to access any JSBSim property.
 This is useful for getting and setting commands which are not currently coded in the plugin.
 See the next section.

 ## Extended Commands and Properties
  - JSBSim has a Property Manager to keep track of all properties, settings, and commands.